dasmith/IsisWorld/README.md

     'meta_setup_thought_layers',
     'meta_physics_active'

-Additionally, agents can execute actions.
-For an up-to-date list of actions available to the agent, use the `meta_list_actions` command to return a list.
+The above list is for changing the state of the simulator using XML-RPC.
+Agents can also **execute actions**, such as `move_left-start` and `look_down-start`.
+For an up-to-date list of actions available to the agent, use the `meta_list_actions` command to return a list, or grep the `main.py' file for actionController.

 ## How to add a new scenario